 This is a great Greece itinerary route for history buffs!

-Spend a couple days in Athens visiting the sites, and checking out the food and cafe culture.
-From Athens you can spend a weekend on Hydra, a car-free island with a well preserved Byzantine town.
+Spend a couple of days in Athens visiting the sites, and checking out the food and cafe culture.
+From Athens, you can hit up one of the awesome day-trips, or spend a weekend on Hydra, a car-free island with a well-preserved Byzantine town.
 Once you’ve worked on your tan, travel to central Greece, and visit Meteora and Delphi.

 There are tours that visit both Meteora and Delphi in 1-2 days, but I think it’s well worth going to Delphi and Meteora on your own if you’re interested in history.
+That way you can hike to All Meteora Monasteries if you are extra adventurous.
 By travelling to these areas independently, you can explore these sites at your own pace, and avoid most of the crowds!

-You can end your trip in Thessaloniki, Greek’s second biggest city, or loop back to Athens.
+You can end your trip by staying in Thessaloniki, Greek’s second-biggest city, or loop back to Athens.

-This is a great backpacking Greece itinerary if you want to island hop lush green islands with hidden beaches and caves.
-The Ionian Islands are known for the mountains terrain, temperate climate, medieval towns, and flour-soft beaches.
+This is a great backpacking itinerary for Greece if you want to island-hop lush green islands with hidden beaches and caves.
+The Ionian Islands are known for their mountainous terrain, temperate climate, medieval towns, and flour-soft beaches.
 If you have 2 weeks to visit the Ionian Islands, I suggest picking 3-4 islands below.

 Because the Ionian Islands are close to Italy and Albania, travellers can easily combine this itinerary with those countries.

-You can begin your travels from Corfu’s airport, and then head south towards Athens via ferries.
+You can begin your travels staying in Corfu, and then head south towards Athens via ferries.
 Paxi is a tranquil island best known for its pretty harbour villages.
-Next stop is Lefkada, known for its endless sand and turquoise water!
+Next up is a stay in Lefkada, known for its endless sand and turquoise water!
 If you want to beach hop, make sure to include Lefkada in your Greece itinerary.

-I recommend allotting at least 5 days of your itinerary to the Kefallonia because it’s the largest Ionian Island with plenty to do and see.
-On Kefallonia you can visit its various golden and white sand beaches, and kayak and swim through its cave.
-Myrtos Beach is a popular beach to visit on Kefallonia.
-From Kefallonia you can catch a boat to Zakynthos, which has one of the most famously pictured coves (see below).
+I recommend allotting at least 5 days of your itinerary to Kefalonia because it’s the largest Ionian Island with plenty to do and see.
+While staying in Kefalonia you can visit its various golden and white sand beaches, and kayak and swim through its cave.
+Myrtos Beach is a popular beach to visit on Kefalonia.
+From Kefallonia you can catch a boat to the Zakynthos island area, which has one of the most famously pictured coves in Greece.

-Because Crete is very far from mainland Greece, I recommend catching a flight from Athens, or other European cities to reach Crete.
+Because Crete is very far from mainland Greece, it really warrants its own dedicated trip and itinerary.
+I recommend catching a flight from Athens, or other European cities to reach Crete.
 German airlines have cheap airline flights to Crete in the summer.

 You will most likely start and/or end your trip in Heraklion, Crete’s capital.
 From Heraklion, you can explore the Minoan ruins of Knossos, and visit Spinalonga, a small rocky island that was actually a leper colony until 1957!
 Otherwise drive west to the colorful, cobble stoned town of Rethymno, also known for its fun nightlife.
 From here you can visit Plakias Beach & Prevali Beach, and Bali Beach.

-Next, go to Chania, a great base on Crete for 5+ days.
+Next, book a place to stay in Chania, a great base on Crete for 5+ days.
 On your way to Chania, you can visit Lake Kournas, a fresh water lake in the middle of Crete.
 You can visit some of Crete’s best beaches in this area, Balos Beach, one of the top things to do in Crete because of its stunning views and shades of blue water.
 There is also Stefanou Beach, the pink sanded Elafonisi beach, and the beautiful Seitan Limania Beach.
 You can also hike Samaria Gorge, the largest gorge in Europe.